Can Stress Kill You?

 It's well-established that too much stress is not beneficial to a person's well-being.
 However, due to the prevalence and expectation of stress in today’s society, the possible toxic effects are often minimized or ignored.
 Simply ignoring stress-induced issues in day-to-day life will not make them go away; instead, doing so can prevent someone from recognizing relevant warning signs of potentially serious side effects.

 Chronic stress puts individuals at risk for numerous health problems, including cardiovascular issues, digestive issues, and mental illnesses.
 Prolonged exposure to stress can also lead to high blood pressure and negatively impact heart health.
-In severe cases, it may even contribute to premature death.
+Stress may even contribute to premature death in severe cases.
 To manage stress effectively, it's essential to recognize the physical symptoms and implement coping strategies in everyday life.
 Techniques such as deep breathing and exercise can help alleviate stress while consulting a clinical psychologist or healthcare provider can provide further guidance and support in dealing with stressful situations.

 Rawpixel